UT-ADL/autoware_mini_practice/practice_2/README.md

 * [rviz/practice_2.rviz](https://owncloud.ut.ee/owncloud/s/is8xeZNEQzFMcJD) - RViz config file for visualizing the topics.
 RViz is a 3D visualization tool for ROS.
 * [config/localization.yaml](https://owncloud.ut.ee/owncloud/s/5C8FCFJRRTQgbXP) - some parameter values for localizer.
 Instead of using launch file to set parameter values a file can be loaded where the parameters are listed.

+If you want to perform and/or validate this and next practices on your own hardware you need to do some additional steps:

+* Follow all steps to install [autoware_mini](https://github.com/UT-ADL/autoware_mini)
+* Download necessary [.bag files](https://owncloud.ut.ee/owncloud/s/AC8FHNNqG2ye95e) for practices and unpack files in `autoware_mini/data/bags`

 ### Expected outcome

 * Understanding what does it mean to localize a car on the map